Felipe Enrique Neri, Baron de Bastrop

-Felipe Enrique Neri (born Philip Hendrik Nering Bögel; November 23, 1759 in Paramaribo, Surinam – 23 February 1827) was a Dutch businessman and land owner known for his money in Anglo-American settlement of Texas.
+Felipe Enrique Neri (born Philip Hendrik Nering Bögel; November 23, 1759 in Paramaribo, Surinam – 23 February 1827) was a Dutch businessman and land owner known for his assistance in the Anglo-American settlement of Texas.

 Early life and family

-Philip Hendrik Nering Bögel was the son of Conraed Laurens Nering Bögel and Maria Jacoba Kraayvanger.
-In 1764, the family moved to the Netherlands and Philip later joined the cavalry.
-He married Lady Georgine Wolffeline Françoise Lijcklama à Nyeholt in Oldeboorn, Friesland on April 28, 1782.
-They settled in Leeuwarden, where Neri worked as a tax collector on land and houses.
+Philip Hendrik Nering Bögel was the son of the lawyer Coenraed Laurens Nering Bögel from Terborg and Maria Jacoba Kraayvanger from Surinam who married in 1754.
+In 1764, the family moved to the Netherlands.
+He married Lady Georgine Wolfelina Françoise Lycklama à Nijeholt in Oldeboorn, on April 28, 1782.
+They settled in Leeuwarden, where Neri was appointed as a tax collector.
 The couple had five children.

 Flight to North America

 In 1793 Nering was accused of using tax funds for personal gain.
 The province put a reward of 1,000 ducats on his head.
 Via Hamburg - using the pseudonym Bastrop - Philip arrived in Philadelphia with wife and children before the end of the year.
-Around 1800 they lived in Frederick County, Maryland; before 1804 his wife and daughters returned to the Netherlands.
-Around 1806 he lived in San Antonio, Texas.
+On June 21, 1796, he contracted with Francisco Luis Héctor de Carondelet to settle wheat farming families on his grant.
 In Spanish Louisiana Neri introduced himself as a Dutch nobleman, Baron de Bastrop who had fled the country because of the French invasion.
 People believed his false identity, and Bastrop was soon engaged in many land deals where he made a fortune but later went broke.
+According to the American Guide to Louisiana, the Baron de Bastrop grant "was later to associate the names Aaron Burr, Edward Livingston, and Stephen Girard with the region."

 He received permission from Spain to form a colony in the Ouachita River valley.
 His contract with Spanish colonial governor Francisco Luis Héctor de Carondelet provided for European settlement of 850,000 acres on the Ouachita.
 Although ninety-nine colonists settled in the area, the project was halted when Louisiana realized its government treasury did not have enough funds to see the colonization to fruition.

+Around 1800 they lived in Frederick County, Maryland; before 1804 his wife and daughters returned to the Netherlands.
+Around 1806 he lived in San Antonio, Texas.